COURIER: Contrastive User Intention Reconstruction for Large-Scale Visual Recommendation: Related work

 \subsection{Content-based recommendation}

 In general, content is more important when the content itself is the concerned information.
-Thus, the content-based recommendation has already been applied in news\cite{news_a,news_b,news_c,news_d,news_e,no_e2e_news_rec}, music\cite{music_rec,music_rec_b}, image\cite{DBLP:journals/tkde/WuCHFXW20}, and video\cite{youtube,video_rec,video_rec_b,video_rec_c} recommendations.
+Thus, the content-based recommendation has already been applied in news\cite{news_a}, music\cite{music_rec}, image\cite{DBLP:journals/tkde/WuCHFXW20}, and video\cite{youtube} recommendations.

 Research on the content-based recommendation in the item recommendation task is much fewer because of the dominating ID features.
-Early applications of image features typically use image embeddings extracted from a pre-trained image classification model, such as \cite{no_e2e_image_rec,no_e2e_image_rec,img_rec_sigir15,fashion_rec_b}.
-The image features adopted by these methods are trained on general classification datasets such as ImageNet\cite{imagenet}, which may not fit recommendation tasks.
-Thus, \citet{M5Product} proposes to train on multi-modal data from recommendation task.
-However, \citet{M5Product} does not utilize any recommendation labels such as clicks and payments, which will have marginal improvement if we are already using information from other modalities, as we analyze in \refsec{sec:why_full_model}.
+Early applications of image features typically use image embeddings extracted from a pre-trained image classification model, such as \cite{no_e2e_image_rec,mmgcn,dualgnn,lattice,slmrec,mgcn,bm3}.
+The image features adopted by these methods are trained on general classification datasets such as ImageNet, which may not fit recommendation tasks.
+Thus, \cite{M5Product} proposes to train on multi-modal data from recommendation task.
+However, \cite{M5Product} does not utilize any recommendation labels such as clicks and payments, which will have marginal improvement if we are already using information from other modalities.

-With the increase in computing power, some recent papers propose to train item recommendation models end-to-end with image feature networks\cite{e2e_rec_iclr23,fashion_rec,multi_modal_rec}.
+With the increase in computing power, some recent papers propose to train item recommendation models end-to-end with image feature networks\cite{e2e_rec_iclr23,multi_modal_rec}.
 However, the datasets used in these papers are much smaller than our application scenario.
-For example, \citet{multi_modal_rec} uses a dataset consisting of 25 million interactions.
+For example, \cite{multi_modal_rec} uses a dataset consisting of 25 million interactions.
 While in our online system, average daily interactions in a single category (women's clothing) are about 850 million.
-We found it infeasible to train image networks in our scenario end-to-end, which motivates our decoupled two-stage framework with user-interest-aware pre-training.
+We found it infeasible to train image networks in our scenario end-to-end, which motivates our decoupled two-stage framework with user-interest-aware embedding learning.